armahmood/repn-learning/README.md

 Here X axis represents number of examples and Y axis loss. `-s` is using search `-f` is fixed representation.

 ![](final_out.png)

+### Extension of work:

+Different target net and learning net activation functions can be used.
+For the purpose edit `config.yaml` .
+Various options as stated above can also be changed using the configration file.